graemer957/lod/README.md

 ## Why

 A personal experiment in writing a GUI app in Rust.
-I do not anticipate it will be useful to many.
-I fully hope there are easier ways to perform this kind of automation because working with AppleScript is not exactly fun.
+I do not anticipate it will be useful to many. **This is intentionally a lightweight utility focused on learning rather than production robustness.** I fully hope there are easier ways to perform this kind of automation because working with AppleScript is not exactly fun.
 Feel free to get in touch and let me know those easier ways ;-)

 ### Learning